 These clients may present with a history of complex trauma, ADHD, Autism Spectrum Disorder, learning difficulties, neurodevelopmental disorders, and intellectual impairment.
 Joanne also works in private practice on the Northern Beaches, providing cognitive assessments for children, adolescents and adults to assist with the diagnosis of ADHD, Autism Spectrum Disorder, mood difficulties, and learning disorders.

-Prior to working as a Clinical Neuropsychology Registrar, Joanne was a Registered Nurse for over 30 years, predominantly in NSW Hospital Emergency Departments.
+Prior to working as a Clinical Neuropsychologist, Joanne was a Registered Nurse for over 30 years, predominantly in NSW Hospital Emergency Departments.

 Joanne works at Blaxland on Mondays